UMD's Lib Ed Program requires completion of 11 categories

 Part 3: Key Topics (9 credits)

-1 course from each of the three categories (3 courses).
-If a course is taken for Key Topic category and also fulfills a Knowledge Domain requirement, the Key Topic requirement is met but the credits count only toward the Knowledge Domain category.
+Minimum of 1 course from each of the three categories (3 courses).
+If a course is taken for Key Topic category and also fulfills a Knowledge Domain requirement, the Key Topic requirement is met but the credits count only once, toward the Knowledge Domain category.

 - Global Perspectives (3 credits)